Charlescai123/Simplex-Cartpole/README.md

 - #### SeCLM

-For testing, we disable the teacher module, and result shows that the agent learns the safe behavior from teacher:
+By SeCLM, the cartpole would always keep in a safe condition.
+To validate the training performance, we disable the teacher module during testing, and the result shows that the agent learns the safe behavior from teacher:
 <p align="center">
  <img src="./docs/ani_seclm_eval_10.gif" height="260" alt="ani_seclm_eval_10"/> <img src="./docs/traj_seclm_eval_10.gif" height="260" alt="traj_seclm_eval_10"/>
 </p>